DLR-RY/FMU4FOAM/docs/pages/doc/doc_OfasFMU.md

 ### OpenFOAM modifications

-As in the previous method, we extend OpenFOAM with the addtional libraries and add follwing lines to the system/controlDict:
+As in the previous method, we extend OpenFOAM with the additional libraries and add the following lines to the system/controlDict:

 ```cpp
 // loads addtional input and output function/class